 CASE Institute Information

-In addition, students will understand specific connections between animal science lessons and Supervised Agricultural Experience and FFA components that are important for the development of an informed agricultural education student.
-Students will investigate, experiment, and learn about documenting a project, solving problems, and communicating their solutions to their peers and members of the professional community.
+The Introduction to Agriculture, Food, and Natural Resources course serves as the introductory course within the CASE Program of Study.
+The course is structured to enable all students to experience an overview of the fields of agricultural science and natural resources so that students may continue through a sequence of courses through high school.
+The knowledge and skills students develop will be used in future courses within the CASE program.
+In addition, students will understand specific connections between their lessons and Supervised Agricultural Experience and FFA components that are important for the development of an informed agricultural education student.
+Students investigate, experiment, and learn about documenting a project, solving problems, and communicating their solutions to their peers and members of the professional community.
+The Introduction to Agriculture, Food, and Natural Resources course includes:

 CASE Institute description